CedricDeVijt/ComputerScienceNotes/Computer Science/Compilers/Lecture 4 Top-down parsing and parser generators.md

 		- **Produce**: For all rules A → α, the PDA has a transition that pops A and pushes α into the stack (without reading from the input).
 		- **Match**: For all terminals a ∈ T, there is a transition that pops a and reads a from the input.
 	- The PDA accepts by empty stack.

-- The PDA is NOT implementable
-	Unfortunately, we cannot implement an efficient simulation of the PDA since it is nondeterministic.
-If there are rules A → α1, A → α2, which one should we produce?

 ### Predictive Parsers
 - **Look-ahead** corresponds to having access to more than one letter of the input at a time without consuming it.
 - Predictive parsers utilize lookahead for deterministic parsing.